Europa League qualifier: Aberdeen 0-0 FC Groningen

 The result means Aberdeen need a score draw or better next week to progress.

-The home side started with high hopes, having swept Latvians FK Daugava Riga aside with a thumping 8-0 aggregate victory in the first qualifying round.
+The home side started with high hopes, having swept Latvians FK Daugava Riga aside with in the first qualifying round.

 But, from the off, it was clear they would face a sterner test this time.